 You can even set the depth of the SNO-RAZOR blade and the angle of the blade to cut through different types of snow.

-So even in slush or very wet snow the groomer will take care of moguls.
+In slush or very wet snow the groomer will take care of moguls.
 In extreme conditions where moguls are huge it may take more than one pass to solve the issue.

 The best way is to not get huge moguls, which means grooming as soon as possible once it has snowed.
 This packs the snow and makes the moguls or whoops grow slower.
 Also if a trail is used frequently or it warms during the day, then grooming it at night before it freezes works best.
 If you groom at night the snow will settle and make a better trail that slows down moguls from formng.